bchtips/bchtips/notes.md

 - refresh open tabs when extension reloads so storage continues working

 ## popup.js
-- change 'Fund your address' to standard message when just have unconfirmed balance because tipping works with unconfirmed utxos (barring reorg)
-- also display balance in USD

 ## tx.js
 - enable site field when add more sites